mia-platform/Mia-service-Net-Library/docs/Logging.md

 ```

 The property `excludedPrefixes` is used to avoid logging incoming and completed request's logs for routes that should not show that kind of logs.
-In particular, calling status routes should not generate any request related logs and, since all of them begin with the "/-/" prefix, we have excluded them using that property.
+In particular, calling status routes should not generate any request related logs and, since all of them begin with the "/-/" prefix, we have excluded them using this property.

 ## Example